-- 25. We will aim to work with local businesses and community organisations, as well as micro, small and medium enterprises (SMEs) more generally, as far as the legal framework allows. - 26.
-As part of its encouragement of partnerships, the Council will continue to support the development of capacity within the Voluntary and Community Sector (VCS) through providing guidance and adhering to the principles of the Kent Partners' Compact agreement. - 27.
-From 1 January 2021, councils may reserve contracts below the relevant UK thresholds under the Regulations, to the UK or Kent County area and by SME / VCS under Procurement Policy Note (PPN) 11/20. - 28.
-Where possible, the Council will package procurement works in a way that enables small local business to demonstrate their competitive advantage. - 29.
+- 26. We will work with local businesses and community organisations, as well as micro, small and medium enterprises (SMEs), as far as the legal framework and Contract Standing Orders allow and as appropriate to the contract. - 27.
+As part of its encouragement of partnerships, the Council will continue to support the development of capacity within the Voluntary and Community Sector (VCS) through providing guidance and adhering to the principles of the Kent Partners' Compact agreement.

+- 28. From 1 January 2021, councils may reserve contracts below the relevant UK thresholds under the Regulations, to the UK or Kent County area and by SME / VCS under Procurement Policy Note (PPN) 11/20. - 29.
+Where possible, the Council will package procurement works in a way that enables small local business to demonstrate their competitive advantage. - 30.
 The Council will ensure that procurement processes are appropriate to the scale and risk involved so that they are not unduly onerous especially for local and small suppliers.